November 2, 2023Review Recipe

 The best apples to use for apple crisp are tart apples or a mix of tart and sweet apples.
 Granny Smith is the top choice for baking, followed by Golden Delicious, Fuji, and Honeycrisp.

 For an apple crisp, you should peel the apples before adding them to the recipe.

-You could make apple crisp without oats.
-Instead, top with a crumble topping of ¾ cup brown sugar, 1 teaspoon ground cinnamon, 1 cup of all-purpose flour and ½ cup of unsalted butter, melted.
+You could make apples crisp without oats.
+Instead, top with a crumble topping of ¾ cup brown sugar, 1 teaspoon ground cinnamon, 1 cup of all-purpose flour, and ½ cup of unsalted butter, melted.
 Combine and sprinkle on top of your apple mixture.

 - ¼ cup flour

 - 6 Granny Smith apples (peeled, cored, and sliced thin but not slivered)